btb/SmartDiskII/README.md

 A set of latches (U9) is used to automatically select the appropriate region depending on which slot the SmartDiskII is placed in.

-## Disk II Operation
+## Disk II Operation (experimental)

+The card is designed to also work as a regular Disk II controller, though results at this time are inconsistent to poor.
+For an unknown reason, it can inappropriately begin writing to your floppy, causing data corruption.
+This problem does not seem to occur if you use a 9334 at U5 (same as the chip at C2 on Apple's original Disk II controller).

-The card also works as a regular Disk II controller.
-For this, the 0xxx region of the EPROM contains the Disk II boot rom, and U9 is held in reset.
-Plugging a floppy drive into the DRV1 connector should automatically activate the correct firmware because of the presence of +5V on pin 12, but you can also close jumper JP8 to force the card into Disk II boot mode.
+5.25 Floppy operation works by having the Disk II boot rom in the 0xxx region of the EPROM, and therefore active while U9 is held in reset.
+Plugging a floppy drive into the DRV1 connector should automatically activate the correct firmware because of the presence of +5V on pin 12, but because some devices do not have that pin connected, you can also close jumper JP8 to force the card into Disk II boot mode.

 ## Configuration